Xiaocai-Zhang/Anomalous-Traffic-Patterns-Detection/README.md

 ```
 python test.py
 ```
-**Change the DataSet to 'R50' or 'R18' for processing other datasets, see the following code**
+**Change the DataSet to 'R50' or 'R18' for processing other datasets, see the following line in the test.py**
 ```
 DataSet = 'R66'
 ```